mahfuzctg/Event-Management-Client/README.md

 ## Thank You

-Thank you for visiting the **Event Management System** server repository.
+Thank you for visiting the **Event Management System** client repository.
 Your feedback, contributions, and suggestions are always welcome! 🙏